 How do you make sure you’re progressing as an individual?

 This is a tricky one.
 Like I mentioned earlier, I thought I WAS progressing back then.
 And I probably was, but not in a way I know I needed to.
 I was too distracted.
 I have started praying for the spiritual gift of discernment so that I can SEE when I am being distracted.
 I have to work on this every day.
-I take one day at a time & really ASK God what He needs me to become and what I can do that day to ” become” who I’m supposed to become.
-I could get down about a day that I fall short, but that’s when I’m sooo grateful for the gift of repentance.
-I can repent everyday & ask for my Savior’s help to keep me on the road to progression.
-Because of how I lived my life 5+ years ago, I can see how easy it was to THINK I was progressing, but only to look back & see how slowly it was & how distracted I was.
+I take one day at a time and really ASK God what He needs me to become and what I can do that day to ” become” who I'm supposed to become.
+I could get down about a day that I fall short, but that’s when I’m so grateful for the gift of repentance.
+I can repent everyday and ask for my Savior’s help to keep me on the road to progression.
+Because of how I lived my life 5+ years ago, I can see how easy it was to THINK I was progressing, but only to look back and see how slowly it was and how distracted I was.
 Who knows?
-Maybe in 5 years I will look back & think: What was I THINKING?
+Maybe in 5 years I will look back and think: What was I THINKING?
 But, THAT is progressing, right?
-We ALL will progress at different rates & I have to focus on NEVER comparing myself with anyone by myself.
+We ALL will progress at different rates and I have to focus on NEVER comparing myself with anyone by myself.

 How do you make sure God is at the focus?